-Thanks to the GDC Scholarship Fund, Pixelles has GDC Conference + Summits passes for women (cis/trans), trans men and non-binary/genderqueer folks in the games community!
-We’re honestly excited to organize another “Pixelles Ensemble at GDC” group trip and to announce our theme of Mid-Career Support.
+Thanks to the GDC Scholarship Fund, Pixelles has GDC Conference + Summits passes for women (cis/trans), trans men and non-binary/genderqueer folks in the games community.
+We’re excited to organize another “Pixelles Ensemble at GDC” and continue our theme of Mid-Career Support.

 There’s also lots of other events happening around the same time too.
-Off-site parties, social events and luncheons also take place during GDC.
-If you’re low on energy take a break at the Mild Rumpus or enjoy the San Franciscan weather, in the park.
+Off-site networking, social events and luncheons also take place during GDC.
+If you’re low on energy take a break at the Mild Rumpus or enjoy the San Franciscan weather.

 If it’s your first-time heading out to GDC or even visiting San Francisco, don’t worry!
-We’ll be there to guide you, point out the cheap (but delicious) food spots, share an Uber, set up a buddy system for social events and make sure you have a great time!
+We’ll be there to guide you, point out the cheap (but delicious) food spots, share a ride, set up a buddy system for social events and make sure you have a great time!

-If you’ve been making, working, teaching, community organizing or creating games as art for ~3+ years total then you are eligible to apply.
+If you’ve been making, working, teaching or creating games as art for ~3+ years total then you are eligible to apply.
 These years don’t need to be all from one role or domain; adding them up is okay!
+You are still eligible if you’re unemployed or between jobs at this time.

 You are eligible to apply if you: